eukras/article-wiki/INSTALL.md

 This will serve the `static/` dir from nginx rather than through the Python app, and add some micro-caching.

-You shoudl now be able to view http://localhost (or as specified).
+You should now be able to view http://localhost (or as specified).

-This Nginx default config runs on HTTP, which is terrible practice.
-Use it just for the purpose of authenticating your LetsEncrypt certificates.
+This Nginx default config runs on HTTP, which is insecure.
+Use it just for the purpose of authenticating the LetsEncrypt certificates.
 Certbot will rewrite your config so you end up with something closer to `install/etc/nginx/sites-enabled/default-ssl`, which you should then use instead.